di-wang/6300GroupProject/GroupProject/Docs/UserManual.md

 #### Add/Remove players from the system
 * The manager can add additional players into the system .
-* The manager can remove players from the system.
+* The manager can remove players from the system by the remove button in a players profile they wish to remove.

 ##### Input fields for adding a player
 Field | Input Information